Admissions

 CUMULATIVE PROGRESS: To be in academic good standing, a student must be making satisfactory progress toward the completion of his/her degree requirements.
 Satisfactory progress is defined as passing all courses and earning a minimum 2.00 GPA each term at CCMS.
 Students must, in addition to the above, meet the retention standards of CCMS as outlined in the current CCMS Student Handbook.

 MAXIMUM ELIGIBILITY: Maximum eligibility is reviewed each semester.
 If a student has attempted enough hours to graduate, and has not graduated, a warning email will be sent to the student at their CCMS address, reminding them of maximum eligibility standards.
-Students who have attempted 150% of the required credit hours for their degree will become ineligible for financial aid.
+Students who have attempted 150% of the required credit hours for their degree will become ineligible for financial aid, and would need to appeal to continue to receive financial aid.

-REPEATED COURSES: Beginning July 1, 2011 students may only receive federal financial aid funding for one repeat of a previously passed course.
+REPEATED COURSES: Students may only receive federal financial aid funding for one repeat of a previously passed course.
+Per FSA guidelines, a grade of D is considered passing.
 There is an exception for courses which require repeats (see examples below).
 Students taking a required repeat of a course should work with the Office of Financial Aid to ensure those credits are counted appropriately for financial aid eligibility.
 Please note that the student may need to provide documentation from his/her faculty advisor confirming the requirement to repeat.

 Examples of repeated coursework that may, or may not, count for financial aid eligibility: